 - After that, drag and drop the module file or select the file from the system.

 - In this way, the module installation will be successful.

 How to configure the PrestaShop Product Auction module

 After the successful installation of the module, proceed to configure the module.

-Minimum Difference between Bid- Enter the minimum difference between two bids and this will be applicable in the case of a normal bid.
+Minimum difference between bids- The difference will be applied in the case of the normal bid.